 - The DTC printers support rewritable card printing

-- The high definition image prints extremely clear and in rich, deep colors
+- The high-definition image prints extremely clearly and in rich, deep colors

-- Image on the HDP film fuses to the card, which provides better protection and durability
+- The image on the HDP film fuses to the card, which provides better protection and durability

-- The retransfer printer is not sensitive to ridges and bumps on the card surfaces
+- The retransfer printer is not sensitive to ridges and bumps on the card's surface.

 Step 3: Determine your print volume